-Concrete experience: learners capture information through concrete experience.
+Concrete experience: Learners capture information through concrete experience.

-Reflective observation: learners perform reflection activities to focus on their observations, deepen their understanding of information.
+Reflective observation: Learners perform reflection activities to focus on their observations, and deepen their understanding of information.

-Abstract conceptualization: learners combine the new and the old experience
+Abstract conceptualization: learners combine the new and the old experience, and generate a new concept in their minds.

-Active experimentation: learners actively apply new perspectives reached by integrating the new and old experience.
+Active experimentation: Learners actively apply new perspectives into a new situation, and during the process, the learners would gain new concrete experience.

-Simply providing experience is not sufficient to elevate the learning outcome from service-learning.

-Reflection is a very significant part of service-learning, allowing individuals to monitor their behaviors and thinking process [4], and develop a better concept about the experience.
-Moreover, through systematic reflection activities, learners can connect the service-learning activities to the learning experience, and thus improve learning outcomes [5].
+The four parts would form a learning circle, and the learning will happen continually.
+It is not sufficient just to provide experience during the service learning.
+Reflection is a very significant part of service-learning, which allow individuals to monitor their behaviors and thinking process [4], and develop a better concept about the experience.
+Moreover, through reflective activities, learners connect the service-learning activities to the learning experience, and have better learning [5].